isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-04-post-a-diamond-trail-across-the-east.md

 [^11]: [Steamer sailings](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19071002-1.2.15.3).
 (1907, October 2). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.

 [^12]: Karim Iskandar.
 (2011, February 16).
 [Kisah amuk di Kg Intan](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/beritaharian20110216-1.2.21.4). *Berita Harian*, p.
 11. Retrieved from NewspaperSG; Rossman Ithnain.
 (2014, July/August).
 Popular Malay jewellery in the 1950s and 1960s. *Passage*.
 Retrieved from Singapura Stories website.
-[Note: The location of the former Diamond Kampong has also been suggested to be at the site now occupied by Raffles Hospital.
+Note: The location of the former Diamond Kampong has also been suggested to be at the site now occupied by Raffles Hospital.
 See Imran Tajudeen.
 (2005).
-Reading the traditional maritime city in Southeast Asia: Reconstructing the 19th century port town at Gelam-Rochor-Kallang, Singapore. [*Journal of Southeast Asian Architecture, 8,*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7915685) pp. 1–25.
-(Call no.: RSING q720.95 JSAA)]
+Reading the traditional maritime city in Southeast Asia: Reconstructing the 19th century port town at Gelam-Rochor-Kallang, Singapore. *[Journal of Southeast Asian Architecture,](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7915685) 8*, pp. 1–25.
+(Call no.: RSING q720.95 JSAA)

 [^13]: National Heritage Board.
 (2021, March 16). *Urang Banjar: Heritage and culture of the Banjar in Singapore*.
 Retrieved from Roots website.